 Before we get to the recipe, let's talk about camping and I have this to say...camping in Vermont is amazing!!!!
 We stayed at the Little River State Park in Waterbury and had the most gorgeous lakefront campsite (see pic above and feel free to wish you were there right now).
 Let me tell you, it was not shabby waking up every morning to that view.
 By the way, that is campsite T51 for those of you who would like to visit.

-Here’s Gracie and Nola enjoying the water view while Daddy was cooking breakfast.
+Here's Gracie and Nola enjoying the water view while we were cooking breakfast.

 And here's breakfast!
 Yes, it's a lot of food for two people but we were going hiking all day and needed to fuel up.
 FYI, we cooked a lot on our cast iron flat top griddle.
 I love using the griddle while camping and it toasts english muffins in butta like a boss!!